-Perth’s first female officer, now aged 95, was the guest of honour during the new recruit's passing out parade at the Scottish Police College.
+Perth's first female police officer, now 95, honoured during new recruit's parade

 A 95-year-old woman who was the first female officer to join Perth City Police force in 1942 has been honoured by the newest recruits during the Scottish Police College passing out parade in Tulliallan.

 Minnie Clark (nee McLaren) was presented with a framed copy of her police personnel record, dating from April 1942 until November 1945, when she left because she got married.

 During her years of service, Minnie Clark's duties were restricted to being on patrol, overseeing office duties and dealing with ‘female and child’ enquiries.

 She said: "Times have changed, there was no drug crime then, it was mostly alcohol related, theft or breach of the peace.